TeamHypersomnia/Hypersomnia/docs/pages/todo/arena.builder-2.0/builder_tile_layers.md

+- What about grouping (foldering) in special layers?
+	- Well you can create a separate Lights layer too, why not
+	- Will work pretty much the same way as objects layers

+- Selecting tile layer for the brushing tools
+	- We could even implement the tile layers later?
+- I'd guess tile layers shouldn't initially be selectable from the scene itself
+	- At most in the z order list or just in the context menu when pressing shift or so

+- Stamps across the foreground/background layers
+	- Screw this for now.
+We will anyway want to have locations look unique everywhere
+		- We'll later implement streaming

 - Well in Construct we have default layers for the object types
 	- Still we can change on per-object basis